-Vanessa Brown was involved with The Young Americans as a performer and musician from 1975 to 1982.
-She is currently a professional musician based in Los Angeles, California.
-Along with working as a percussionist for productions such as Disney's The Lion King, Vanessa now plays for the ABC hit show Dancing With The Stars.
+Vanessa Brown is a professional musician based in Los Angeles, California.
+Along with working as a percussionist for productions such as Disney's The Lion King, Vanessa also plays for the ABC hit show Dancing With The Stars.
+Vanessa was involved with The Young Americans as a performer and musician from 1975 to 1982.